finos/symphony-bdk-java/docs/migration.md

 </table>

 ## Models
+Models names have been changed in Java BDK 2.0.
+They actually follow the models in Swagger specification of Symphony's public API.
+Field names in Java classes correspond to the field names in API's JSON payloads.
-Some models names have been changed in Java BDK 2.0.
-This requires to change some variables types names in your legacy bots.
+This requires to change some variables names in your legacy bots.

-For example : *(non exhaustive list)*
+Example of types to change : *(non exhaustive list, please refer to [REST API's documentation](//developers.symphony.com/restapi/reference)*)
 - `SymphonyElementsAction` → `V4SymphonyElementsAction`
 - `User` → `V4User`
 - `InboundMessage` → `V4Message`